 - Foster ELs’ understanding and use of a variety of discourse styles across content areas

 As in our other online courses, the heart of this course is a facilitated Professional Learning Community (PLC)-based discussion.
-You will be able to share your expertise with colleagues as well as learn what strategies others are using to effectively support ELs in their schools and districts.
+You will be able to share your expertise with colleagues as well as learn what strategies others are using to build ELs’ academic language in their schools and districts.